cantaloupe-project/cantaloupe/README.md

 4. Using the resolver, obtain a File or InputStream from which the source image can be read
 5. Obtain a processor appropriate for the source format
-6. Process the image based on the URL parameters
+6. Processor processes the image based on the URL parameters
-7. Return the processed image in the response
+7. Processor writes the processed image to the response OutputStream

 ### Information Request